 Grey mould (botrytis) in greenhouse tomato crops

-Grey mould is caused by the asexual fungus Botrytis cinerea Pers., Fr, sexual state Botryotinia fuckeliana (de Bary) Whetzel.
-It is a common and often-serious fungal disease of tomato plants (and other plants) in greenhouses and in field situations.
+Grey mould is caused by the fungus Botryotinia fuckeliana (Botrytis cinerea).
+It is a common and often serious fungal disease of tomato plants (and other plants) in greenhouses and fields.

 Once established it's difficult to bring under control and it may be present in greenhouse crops all year round.
 Severe infection of stems can often kill the plants.

 This disease can be a serious problem in post-harvest storage and transport of fruit and vegetables.

 A wide range of plants can show symptoms of grey mould, including:

 Grey mould can be severe on glasshouse-grown crops such as: